Battle of Grauholz: Background

-Military Operations
+Battle

 The Bernese army of about 6,400 men first met a French army of about 18,000 men at the Battle of Fraubrunnen but were driven back to Grauholz, a wooded hill near Bern.
 By this time, General Erlach only had about two battalions of soldiers.
 Many women, older men, and sometimes even children of the rural population joined the fighting Bernese troops and tried to protect their city from the French invasion.
 An eyewitness describes many residents of the nearby village of Bolligen joining the Bernese army.

 The Bernese army held out for about two and a half hours against the larger French army before it finally broke.
 Most of the Bernese army left the woods in small groups or individually.
 Of the farmers from Bollingen village, 27 men died in the battle.
 One report from 1804 stated that the Swiss had 2,000 casualties while the French suffered about 1,600 killed and more wounded.
 A later estimate was that Bern lost a total of about 700 men in the battles between 2–5 March 1798, but French losses in the campaign are unknown.